 This post contains affiliate links to products that I personally use and recommend.
 I may earn a small commission at no extra cost to you.
 It keeps the blog up and runnin’!

 We see it all the time on the internet: MAKE MONEY ONLINE!
-Usually, these are scams or a waste of time, but there are legitimate ways to make money online.
-I’m not talking about a few bucks here and there kind of money, I’m talking about thousands of dollars a month kind of money $$$, simply by starting a blog.
-There are people who have quit their tiresome, boring, 9-5 job and have started working for themselves making way more than they were before.
+Typically, these are scams or a waste of time, but there are legitimate ways to make money online.
+I’m not talkin’ about a few bucks here and there kind of money, I’m talkin’ about thousands of dollars a month kind of money $$$, simply by starting a blog.
+There are people who have traded in their boring 9-5 jobs for a lifestyle that works for them, making more money than they ever would before!

 You may be wondering how exactly a blog can make you enough money to do that and here are the main ways: